ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   `connect_timeout_ms` — Socket connect timeout in milliseconds.
 Default value is `10 seconds`.
 -   `request_timeout_ms` — Request timeout in milliseconds.
 Default value is `5 seconds`.
 -   `retry_attempts` — Number of retry attempts in case of failed request.
 Default value is `10`.
+-   `single_read_retry_attempts` — Number of retry attempts in case of connection drop during read.
+Default value is `4`.
 -   `min_bytes_for_seek` — Minimal number of bytes to use seek operation instead of sequential read.
 Default value is `1 Mb`.
 -   `metadata_path` — Path on local FS to store metadata files for S3.
 Default value is `/var/lib/clickhouse/disks/<disk_name>/`.
 -   `cache_enabled` — Allows to cache mark and index files on local FS.
 Default value is `true`.